7 Signs Of Tree Roots In Pipes And What To Do

 There are a few ways by which you can remove tree roots growing in your piping system, such as:

 Copper sulphate is a common root killer that can be purchased from local home improvement stores.
-It can remove small tree roots in pipes, preventing them from entering them.
+It can remove small tree roots in pipes, preventing them from entering.

 For this method, pour about half a cup of the crystal into the toilet before flushing it down to kill the roots.
-But keep in mind that copper sulphate should not be used in the septic system as it can damage it.
+However, copper sulphate should not be used in the septic system, as it can damage it.

-While functioning like copper sulphate, rock salt is a safer alternative that can even be used in septic systems.
-The only thing to remember when using it is to stick to the right quantity, as a larger quantity can poison the entire tree.
+While functioning like copper sulphate, rock salt is a safer alternative for septic systems.
+When using it, the only thing to remember is to stick to the correct quantity, as a more significant quantity can poison the entire tree.

 Also, using rock salt will not help you solve the problem permanently, and you will need to rely on other methods for a permanent result.

-Unlike the above DIY methods, these tree root removal solutions require professionals’ help.
+Unlike the above DIY methods, these tree root removal solutions require help from professionals.

 This method ensures that the problem does not occur again once the roots have been removed from the underground pipes.
 It involves inserting a lining within the broken pipe system so that the roots cannot get in, even if there are cracks in the outer pipe.
 Unlike traditional pipe repairs, plumbers only need a small hole to reach the water pipes beneath your home.

 In situations where the invading tree roots have caused cracking and leaks on a large scale, bursting the old sewer pipe might be the best solution.
-Here, a new sewer pipe with a pointed head is attached to a winch and passed through the old pipe system.
+A new sewer pipe with a pointed head is attached to a winch and passed through the old pipe system.

 The pointed head cuts away the tree roots that have entered the pipe while the new pipe blocks all the cracks.

-In case of problems caused by tree roots blocking your plumbing system, early detection can help you avoid a lot of hassle.
+Early detection can help you avoid many hassles caused by tree roots blocking your plumbing system.
 Hopefully, this guide has given you some insight into how to look for signs of a problem like this.

-While some of these problems can be solved using various DIY techniques, most require professional assistance.
-That’s why having the contact number of a reliable plumber at hand can be highly advantageous and help sort out the problem in no time.
-Speak to our plumbing experts in Melbourne for assistance with your plumbing problem.
+While some of these problems can be solved using DIY techniques, most require professional assistance.
+That’s why having the contact number of a reliable plumber at hand can be highly advantageous and help sort out the problem quickly.
+Please speak to our plumbing experts in Melbourne for assistance with your plumbing problem.
 We can help clear tree roots from your drains today!

 With that said, we’ll be wrapping up.
 Goodbye!